sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 }
 ```

-If successful, you will see the following LOG in `console`:
+If successful, you will see the following log in the `console`:

 ```
 Voting call tx: fc8b3d03b8fa7469d66a165b017fe941fa8ab59c0979457cef2b6415d659e3f7
 ```

-### Subscribe Contract Event
+### Subscribe to Contract Event

-We see transactions where the contract is successfully invoked, but nothing changes in the UI.
+So far, we have a fully working app.
+However, there is a slight problem.
+When Alice clicks on the like button for a candadate in her browser, the candidate's vote count in Bob's browser does not increase, unless he manually refreshes.
+We need a way to listen to contract event.

-In order to refresh the UI in a timely manner, we can use `Scrypt.contractApi.subscribe(options: SubscribeOptions<T>, cb: (e: ContractCalledEvent<T>) => void): SubScription` to subscribe to the event that the contract is called.
-When the voting contract gets called or updated, the client will receive a notification to allow you to do some own business, such as refreshing the page to show the latest data to the user and updating the contract instance.
+We call `Scrypt.contractApi.subscribe(options: SubscribeOptions<T>, cb: (e: ContractCalledEvent<T>) => void): SubScription` to subscribe to events that the contract has been called.
+When a contract gets called and updated, we refresh the UI in real time, re-render all the content on the page and show the updated vote count.

 Subscribe to contract events by contract ID.
 This function accepts a callback function.
 The first parameter of the callback function is `ContractCalledEvent<T>`.